Events

 ‘Reading it feels like witnessing the early work of one of Britain’s next great novelists.’
 Amelia Abraham, author of Queer Intentions

 ‘The literary love child of Garth Greenwell and Ian McEwan is a young woman called Madeleine.’
-Madeleine Feeny, critic
+Madeleine Feeny, The Bookseller